MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

 - **Ability to set default profile.** The [EdgeDefaultProfileEnabled](/DeployEdge/microsoft-edge-policies#edgedefaultprofileenabled) policy will let you set a default profile to be used when opening the browser rather than the last profile used.
-This policy will not be applicable if the `--profile-directory` parameter has been specified.
+This policy won't be applicable if the `--profile-directory` parameter has been specified.

 - **Client Certificate Switcher.** This feature will offer a way for users to clear the remembered certificate and resurface the certificate picker when visiting a site requiring http certificate authentication.
-This can be done without manually quitting Microsoft Edge.
+Switching can be done without manually quitting Microsoft Edge.

 - **Launch Progressive Web Apps (PWAs) from Favorites Bar.** Improvements to the PWA launch experience will begin to show up starting with an Apps icon that can be added to the toolbar.